Mukhopadhyay/Mukhopadhyay/README.md

 I love creating & finding interesting datasets and seeing what awesome ideas my fellow programmers, data scientists come up with.
 Stay tuned on my Kaggle for more of my datasets.

-I'm currently working on a Python library which will allow the users to use `MongoDB` as a centralized logging place.
-You can find the repository here: [`Monolg`](https://github.com/Mukhopadhyay/monolg).
+I'm currently working on a simple easy to use database using Github Gistsa and python, you'll find more about it here, [GistDB](https://github.com/Mukhopadhyay/gistdb).

 #### These are some of the most recent datasets I worked on: